JohnSnowLabs/spark-nlp/docs/en/evaluation.md

 ## Spark NLP Evaluation
 This module includes tools to evaluate the accuracy of annotators.
 It includes specific metrics for each **annotator** and its training time.
-The results will display on the console or to an [MLflow](https://mlflow.org/docs/latest/index.html) run.
+The results will display on the console or to an [MLflow](https://mlflow.org/docs/latest/tracking.html) tracking UI.
 Just whit a simple import you can start using it.

 **Example:**